fabiospampinato/json-archive/README.md

 ## Features

 - **Simple**: It converts a directory into a human-inspectable JSON object that maps file paths to their base-64 encoded contents.
-- **Tiny**: The whole package comes at about ~1kb, with 0 dependencies.
+- **Tiny**: The whole package comes at about ~1kb, with 0 third-party dependencies.
-- **Universal**: This library can be used in browser environments too, and you could also just load the produced JSON archive natively.
+- **Universal**: Archives can be visited with the "visit" function in the browser too.

 ## Install